LeqianTanTim/Stat_Mech_Research_Team_2/README.md

 Ver.
 1.2.0------ This is a non-official, still tuning version

 - Ver.1.2.0 First attempt of implementing simple harmonic bias potential
-  - A new set of compute_force_US and main_US is modified for specific usage.
-(Differentiate them)
+  - A new set of compute_force_US and main_US is modified and optimized for umbrella sampling.
   - Currently both are only available in the ver2.0 python file.
   - bonding distance plot is added to visualize the bond distance after bias is added.
 Check the png file to take a peek on my result!